-The Department of Fire and Emergency Services oversees the University's fire and emergency services programs, working in collaboration with the City of Philadelphia Departments of Fire and Licenses and Inspections to monitor and enhance compliance with local, state and federal codes.
-The Chief of Fire and Emergency Services serves as the point person for the University's Crisis and Emergency planning functions, is a member of the Philadelphia Local Emergency Planning Committee and the chairperson of Philadelphia's Citizens Fire Prevention Committee.
-The Chief is the Division of Public Safety's liaison with the City of Philadelphia's Fire and the License & Inspections Department.
+The Department of Fire and Emergency Services (FES) manages the University's fire and emergency services programs, working in collaboration with the City of Philadelphia Departments of Fire and Licenses and Inspections to monitor and enhance compliance with local, state and federal codes through periodic building inspections.
+Under the direction of a Chief, FES serves as the lead agency for the University's Crisis and Emergency planning functions by preparing people to respond appropriately in the event of an emergency and to oversee the readiness of all campus building life safety systems and equipment.
+In addition to its planning functions, FES liaisons with governmental agencies, organizations in University City, the schools and centers at Penn, and the associate departments in the Division of Public Safety to prevent, prepare for, and respond to and recover from crisis events on or near the campus.

-The Department provides numerous additional services, including safety training to new students and employees, new police officer orientation, inspection and maintenance of fire extinguishers and other safety equipment.
-It also reviews and inspects work-related injury reports, and oversees fire and safety code compliance.
-Fire and Emergency Services specialists work with the University's real estate partner, University City Associates (UCA), to help promote safety in off-campus residences.
-The Department conducts special activities throughout campus for fire prevention week, and designs and provides various safety promotional items for the community.
+The department provides numerous additional services, including monitoring emergency drills, safety training to new students and employees, new police officer orientation, acting as the liaison with the University's property insurance carrier, and developing building-specific crisis management action planning books.

+Fire and Emergency Services specialists work with the University's real estate partner, University City Associates (UCA) and the Office of Off-Campus Living, to help promote safety in off-campus residences.
+The department conducts special activities throughout campus for Fire Prevention Week, and September is Campus Fire Safety and Emergency Preparedness Month.
+FES also designs various safety promotional items for the community for distribution throughout the year.